-- Dragging an interrupt onto a CPU box in the CPU panel binds the interrupt to the corresponding CPU. - Dragging an interrupt onto the Interrupt Affinity dialog causes the dialog to refer to the interrupt.
+- Dragging an interrupt onto a CPU box in the CPU Status panel binds the interrupt to the corresponding CPU. - Dragging an interrupt onto the Interrupt Affinity dialog causes the dialog to refer to the interrupt. - Dragging an interrupt onto the Unbind destination panel causes the interrupt to be unbound from any CPU's.